 Honesty and Integrity: Steven W Backer, Appraiser/Consultant

-Steven W Backer, Appraiser/Consultant holds itself to the industry standards and rules set in place for professional behavior.
-We can't accept anything less from ourselves.
-We never do assignments on contingency fees.
-That is, we are not able to agree to do an appraisal report and collect the fee only if the loan closes.
-Another practice that's restricted is doing assignments on percentage fees.
-That is probably the appraisal professions biggest taboo, because it would tend to make appraisers increase the value of homes or properties to increase their fee.
-We don't do that.
-Other improper practices may be established by state law or professional organizations to which an appraiser belongs.
+We demand the highest ethical standards possible from ourselves.
+We don't do assignments on contingency fees.
+That is, we don't agree to do an appraisal report and collect the fee only if the loan closes.
+We don't do assignments on percentage fees.
+That is probably the appraisal professions biggest taboo, because it would invite appraisal fraud since increasing the value of the home would raise the fee.
+We set ourselves to a higher standard.
+Other unprofessional practices may be established by state law or professional organizations that the appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be confident we are going above and beyond to provide an unbiased determination of the home or property value.

 When you request an appraisal from Steven W Backer, Appraiser/Consultant we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.